nekitmm/starnet/README.md

 **Some Troubleshooting**

-1. 'No package named tensorflow'.
-Should be pretty self-explanatory: your python can not find tensorflow.
+1. <b>Error: 'No package named tensorflow'.</b> Should be pretty self-explanatory: your python can not find tensorflow.
 That means you did not run pip to install it (pip install tensorflow) or something went wrong during this step if you did.

-2. To be continued
+2. Error: ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory.
+You are trying to use GPU version of tensorflow and you don't have CUDA properly installed.

+3. Error: ValueError: The passed save_path is not a valid checkpoint: ./model.ckpt.
+You did not copy network weights into proper location.
+See above.

 **Licenses**